The Best 8 Day Northern Portugal Road Trip Itinerary

 WHERE TO STAY IN LAMEGO

-For being such a small town, there’s a good number of hotels and Airbnbs to choose from.
-I lucked out with this super cute Airbnb – O Cantinho do Colégio – located right in the heart of town.
-I highly recommend it!
+For being such a small town, there’s a good number of hotels to choose from.
+My recommendations for hotels in Lamego include…

 Lamego is a small, but beautiful town of 26,000+ residents in the Viseu District on the shores of the Balsemão River.
 It’s worth a visit to get away from the crowds, reset a bit, and slowly see the town.
 Having only a short time in Lamego, I suggest making it a priority to see Castelo de Lamego and the Santuario de Nossa Senhora dos Remédios.